Python provider

 This mode performs flag evaluations locally (in-process).
 Flag configurations for evaluation are obtained via gRPC protocol using sync protobuf schema service definition.

-Consider the following example to create a FlagdProvider
+Consider the following example to create a FlagdProvider with in-process evaluations,

 from openfeature import api